zwave-js/zwave-js-ui/docs/guide/plugins.md

 # Plugins

-Plugins are NodeJS packages that can be integrated into zwave-js-ui in order to add new awesome features.
+Plugins are NodeJS packages that can be integrated into Z-Wave JS UI in order to add new awesome features.
 They have access to all the clients (zwave and mqtt) and express instance.

 ## Usage

-A plugin is imported in zwave-js-ui using `require(pluginName)(context)` where the context provides access to these elements:
+A plugin is imported in Z-Wave JS UI using `require(pluginName)(context)` where the context provides access to these elements:

 - `zwave`: Z-Wave client
 - `mqtt`: Mqtt client